Hon Michelle Lensink MLC

 With exposure to such a broad range of areas, her commitment to improve the quality of life for South Australians is apparent in her work.

-Michelle is married to cameraman Scott Perry.
+Michelle is married to cameraman Scott Perry and they have a young son, Mitchell.